-What Does Meth Do to The Skin?
+What Does Meth Do to Skin?

 Open sores, scabbing, and scars can occur as a result of prolonged meth abuse.
 It can also lead to loss of collagen and skin elasticity.
 This leads to premature aging, skin sagging, and dull complexion.
 The way the drug affects the immune system also leads to the development of acne.
 Methamphetamine restricts blood flow, which results in a gray and pale complexion in its users.
 These effects on the skin can be visible signs of meth abuse.

-Meth Scarring and Skin Damage
+Meth skin reactions and Damage

 Skin abscesses are painful, pus-filled sores.
 These can develop on the skin as a result of prolonged meth abuse by injecting or through skin picking.
 Users who inject the drug intravenously or under the skin are extremely susceptible to developing abscesses.
 Contaminated needles are mainly what lead meth users to develop these harmful skin sores.
 They often require medical intervention to treat, and if left untreated abscesses can lead to life-threatening complications.